Konadu-Akwasi-Akuoko/Angular-The-Complete-Guide/section-11-changing-pages-with-routing/README.md

 For example, you might have a `CanActivate` guard that checks if a user is authenticated before allowing them to navigate to a protected route.
 If the user is not authenticated, the guard would return false, and the navigation would be cancelled.

+In Angular, `canActivate` and `canDeactivate` are interfaces used as part of the router's guard processes.

+- The `canActivate` guard is used to decide if a route can be activated.
+This is useful for checking if a user has the necessary permissions to visit a certain route.

+- The `canDeactivate` guard is used to decide if a route can be deactivated.
+This is useful for preventing users from accidentally leaving a route where they might be entering data, for example, in a form.

+These guards provide a powerful way to control navigation within an Angular application.
+They help in maintaining the integrity of the data and the user experience.

 ## Protecting routes on `canActivate`

 In Angular, you can use the `canActivate` method to protect routes and ensure that only authenticated users can access certain parts of your application.
 This is done by creating a guard service that implements the `CanActivate` interface.